 \section{Introduction}

-Nanometallic (plasmonic) structures exhibit a remarkable ability to confine and concentrate electromagnetic (EM) field energy within subwavelength volumes, making them essential components in modern nanophotonics \cite{barnes2003surface,schuller2010plasmonics,novotny2012principles,alekseeva2019single,nam2019chemical}.
+Nanometallic (plasmonic) structures exhibit a remarkable ability to confine and concentrate electromagnetic (EM) field energy within subwavelength volumes, making them essential components of modern nanophotonics \cite{barnes2003surface,schuller2010plasmonics,novotny2012principles,alekseeva2019single,nam2019chemical}.
 Their ability to create highly localized and intense optical fields has prompted a fundamental reevaluation of light–matter interactions at the nanoscale.
-The field of plasmonics offers a rich platform for manipulating light at nanometer scales, with applications spanning nanophotonic lasers \cite{gaio2019nanophotonic}, optical amplifiers \cite{qin2024quantum}, metamaterials \cite{cai2010optical}, biochemical sensing \cite{aslan2005plasmon, jain2007review, shalabney2011sensitivity}, and nanoantennas \cite{monticone2017optical}.
+The field of plasmonics provides a rich platform for manipulating light at nanometer scales, with applications ranging from nanophotonic lasers \cite{gaio2019nanophotonic} and optical amplifiers \cite{qin2024quantum} to metamaterials \cite{cai2010optical}, biochemical sensing \cite{aslan2005plasmon,jain2007review,shalabney2011sensitivity}, and optical nanoantennas \cite{monticone2017optical}.

-Recent research has increasingly focused on the quantum properties of localized surface plasmons (LSPs) \cite{jacob2011plasmonics,van2012spontaneous,scholl2012quantum,bozhevolnyi2017plasmonics,kolwas2019decay}.
-In conventional cavity quantum electrodynamic (CQED) studies, the spontaneous emission of a quantum emitter is enhanced by its placement within an external optical cavity whose spectral and spatial characteristics modify the vacuum fluctuations \cite{haroche1989cavity,walther2006cavity,guzatov2012plasmonic,hugall2018plasmonic,franke2019quantization}.
+Recent research has increasingly focused on the quantum aspects of localized surface plasmons (LSPs) \cite{jacob2011plasmonics,van2012spontaneous,scholl2012quantum,bozhevolnyi2017plasmonics,kolwas2019decay}.
+In conventional cavity quantum electrodynamics (CQED), the spontaneous emission of a quantum emitter can be strongly modified by placing it inside an optical cavity whose spectral and spatial characteristics alter the vacuum fluctuations of the electromagnetic field \cite{haroche1989cavity,walther2006cavity,guzatov2012plasmonic,hugall2018plasmonic,franke2019quantization}.

-In plasmonic CQED (PCQED), principles of cavity quantum electrodynamics are implemented to nanoscale plasmonic cavities, in which surface plasmons confine electromagnetic fields to subwavelength volumes with strongly enhanced field intensities.
-Within these nanostructured electromagnetic environments, the interaction dynamics with an atom- or molecule-like emitter is determined not only by the cavity quality factor, but also by the extremely small effective mode volume \cite{kristensen2014modes, ginzburg2016cavity, hugall2018plasmonic, wei2021plasmon}.
-Such configurations enable the redistribution of the local density of states (LDOS), leading to either the enhancement or suppression of spontaneous emission on ultrafast time scales via the Purcell effect.
+In plasmonic implementations of CQED (PCQED), nanoscale metallic cavities confine electromagnetic fields to extremely small effective volumes while maintaining significant field intensities.
+In such systems, the interaction dynamics between the cavity field and an atom- or molecule-like emitter is determined not only by the cavity quality factor but also by the strongly reduced effective mode volume \cite{kristensen2014modes,ginzburg2016cavity,hugall2018plasmonic,wei2021plasmon}.
+The resulting modification of the local density of optical states (LDOS) typically leads to substantial enhancement or suppression of spontaneous emission rates via the Purcell effect.